 In addition to their impressive education and career accomplishments, Lawrence and Natalie are also dedicated to community service.
 They are active volunteers at San Antonio Pets Alive, where Natalie serves on the board of directors.
 Natalie and Lawrence are also members of the Texas Biomedical Founder’s Council, an organization of community advocates and financial supporters of The Texas Biomedical Research Institute.
 And, Lawrence spent two and a half years serving as a Peace Corps Volunteer in Bolivia.
 They are committed to teaching the importance of servant leadership in their school.

-Lawrence and Natalie welcomed their first child, a daughter, into their family in April 2020, and are expecting a second child in March 2022.
+Lawrence and Natalie welcomed their first child, a daughter, into their family in April 2020, and then welcomed their second child, a son, in March 2022.

 Primrose School of Schertz offers the Primrose exclusive, research-based Balanced Learning® curriculum that balances purposeful play with nurturing guidance from teachers for children ages 6 weeks old to 5 years old.
 Primrose School of Schertz opened on July 10, 2017 and is located at 4993 Schertz Parkway.
 For more information, please visit www.PrimroseSchertz.com and click the 'Contact Us' button to schedule a tour!